 - Collaborate with international medical professionals

-- Improve healthcare outcomes in vulnerable populations
+- Improve healthcare outcomes for vulnerable populations

-- Grow interpersonal and cross-cultural skills
+- Strengthen your interpersonal and cross-cultural skills

 Join a Community